Gettin' Jiggy With It -

 Yup, you read that correctly.

-Truth be told, failure is one of the key ingredients for success.
+Truth be told, failure is one of the key ingredients, if not the most important ingredient for success.

 Failure is to success, what flour is to cake.